 When considering all of those points and more, we’ve named ExpressVPN as the most private VPN available today – there are no sacrifices made in terms of privacy or usability, and it has a rock-solid and fully audited no-logging policy that's been proven in practice.
 However, there are some other strong contenders, so read on to find out the five most private VPNs available today.

 1. ExpressVPN – the most private VPN on the web

 If you want to keep your data and browsing away from the prying eyes of Google's trackers, Facebook's algorithms and data harvesters, ExpressVPN is the perfect choice.
 You'll have a 30-day money-back guarantee, and you can also claim three months FREE through Tom's Guide.

 2. NordVPN – well-known for keeping you private

 Privacy is NordVPN's whole shtick, and it's a seriously effective way of keeping your private data truly private.
-You'll have great apps for tons of devices, and for just $3.71 a month you can get big-name coverage for a reasonable price.View Deal
+You'll have great apps for tons of devices, a huge amount of servers to choose from, and best of all it's not all that pricy, either.

 3. Surfshark – great value and excellent privacy